BeGin: Extensive Benchmark Scenarios and An Easy-to-use Framework for Graph Continual Learning: : Proposed Benchmark Framework

 \subsection{Trainer}

-For usability, \ourfw provides the trainer, which users can extend when implementing and benchmarking new methods.
-It manages the overall training procedure, including preparing the dataloader, training, and validation, so that users only have to implement novel parts of their methods.
-As in \citep{lomonaco2021avalanche}, the trainer divides the training procedure of continual learning as a series of events.
-For example, the subprocesses in the training procedure where the trainer (a) receives the input for the current task, (b) trains the model for one iteration for the current task, and (c) handles the necessary tasks before and after the training are events.
-Each event is modularized as a function, which users can fill out, and the trainer proceeds the training procedure with the event functions.
+For usability, \ourfw provides the trainer, which users can extend when implementing new methods.
+It manages the overall training procedure, including data loading, training, and validation, so that users only have to implement novel parts of their methods.
+As in \citep{lomonaco2021avalanche}, the trainer divides a training procedure of continual learning as a series of events.
+For example, the subprocesses in a training procedure contain events called when the trainer (a) receives an input for the current task, (b) trains a model for one iteration for the current task, and (c) handles any necessary pre- and post-processing for the training procedure.
+Each event is modularized as a function, which users can fill out, and the trainer proceeds with the training procedure with the event functions.

 One thing we need to consider is that there can be cases where intermediate results generated in each event must be stored to be used in other events.
-For example, in the EWC method, a penalty term for preventing catastrophic forgetting should be additionally considered to compute the training loss.
+For example, in the EWC method, as described comprehensively in Appendix~\ref{sec:app:ewc}, a penalty term for preventing catastrophic forgetting should be additionally considered to compute the training loss.
 To compute the term, the learned parameters and the weights computed from the fisher information matrix on the previous tasks are needed, but they cannot be obtained on the current task.
 In order to resolve this issue, the trainer provides a dictionary where intermediate results can be stored and shared by events.
 For the aforementioned EWC method, the learned parameters and computed weights on a task are stored in the dictionary and used for computing the training loss on the following tasks.
+The right side of Figure~\ref{fig:overview} shows how the EWC method for node classification can be implemented with \ourfw.
+In this example, users only need to fill out three event functions: (a) \texttt{initTrainingStates} for initializing the dictionary of training states, (2) \texttt{processTrainIteration} (or \texttt{afterInference}, which is called inside its default implementation) for computing the penalty term in the loss function, and (3) \texttt{processAfterTraining} for storing the learned parameters and computing the weights of the parameters for the penalty term.
+In Appendix~\ref{sec:app:ewc}, we present a code-level implementation of EWC using \ourfw to demonstrate the usability of \ourfw in detail.